Michael F. Robinson: Biography

 Robinson was born in Gloucester.
 He earned Bachelor of Arts, Bachelor of Music, Master of Arts, and Doctor of Philosophy degrees from New College, Oxford.
 In October 2009 he obtained the Oxford Doctor of Music degree by examination.
-He began his teaching career at the Royal Scottish Academy of Music and Drama in 1960-1961 where he was a lecturer in the subjects of harmony and counterpoint.
-He has since served on the music faculties of Durham University (1961–1965), McGill University, and Cardiff University.
-In 1989 he was a visiting professor at the University of Naples.
-Upon his retirement in 1994 he was named a professor emeritus of Cardiff University.
+He began his academic career in 1960 as Teacher of Harmony and Counterpoint at the Royal Scottish Academy of Music and Drama, Glasgow, before moving in 1961 to a Lectureship in Music at Durham University.